 An Accomplice means business.
 Members at this level focus on setting and meeting specific goals for their writing.
 A novel completed.
-A collection of poetry published.
+A collection of poems published.
 A blog sponsored.
 You’re eager to advance your understanding of plot, poetry, pitching.
-You’re passionate about your genre and know why—or want to figure it out.
+You’re passionate about your genre and you know why—or at least want to figure it out.
 You’re motivated to move out of the hobby zone into the place where writing pays for some, if not all, of your bills.
 You understand there’s no magic formula for this, and you’re ready and willing to put in the work.

 - Access to password-protected materials

 - Access to Accomplices-only online Write-Alongs